antoniogiacomelli/RK0/README.md

 ---
 ## Code Quality
-RK0 source code cleanly with the following compiler flags:
+RK0 source code compiles cleanly with the following GCC flags:

 `-Wall -Wextra -Wsign-compare -Wsign-conversion -pedantic`

-Additionally, the code is checked using cppcheck with the configuration:

-`cppcheck --enable=all --inconclusive --force`

-Cppcheck report is clean with no warnings, errors, or style issues.
+Static Analysis (Cppcheck)  is clean with no warnings, errors, or style issues.

 ---